cherimedz/Elo/README.md

-# Eloquence 🌍
+# Elo 🌍

-Eloquence is a demo language translation app designed to bridge communication gaps with ease and elegance.
+El, short for Elooquence is a demo language translation app designed to bridge communication gaps with ease and elegance.
 With support for multiple Indian languages, Eloquence offers accurate and fluid translations in a visually pleasing interface.

 ## Features